ahlstromcj/cfg66/README.md

     For all changes, see the NEWS file.

-    *   Version 0.1.0:
+    *   Version 0.2:
-        *   Usage of meson instead of autotools, cmake, or qmake.
+        *   Added the bytevector big-endian handling class and added initial tests for it.
+        *   Finally added support for parsing and writing INI files based on options lists provided in the code.
+        *   Potential interface changes; definitely a lot of internal changes.
     *   Version 0.1.1:
         *   Many fixes to Meson files and the build script.
         *   Improvements in use as a Meson subproject.
         *   Moved msglevel and tokenization into "lib66" namespace.
-    *   Version 0.2:
+    *   Version 0.1.0:
-        *   Added the bytevector big-endian handling class and added initial tests for it.
-        *   Finally added support for parsing and writing INI files based on options lists provided in the code.
+        *   Usage of meson instead of autotools, cmake, or qmake.

 // vim: sw=4 ts=4 wm=2 et ft=markdown